jirihelmich/memtest/README.md

 # Mews globalization

-This repository is planned to manage all globalization data.
+This repository is planned to hold all globalization data.